What Is Glycemic Control?

 Tingling in the extremities

-Paresthesias in hands and feet indicate early diabetic neuropathy from damage to small nerve fibers.
+Paresthesias in hands and feet signal early diabetic neuropathy from small-fiber nerve damage.

 8. 08